Amon Saga

-Amon Saga (アモン・サーガ, Amon Sāga) is an anime OVA released in 1986.
+Amon Saga (アモン・サーガ, Amon Sāga) is an OVA film released in 1986.
 The OVA is based on a manga from 1984 which was written by Baku Yumemakura and illustrated by Yoshitaka Amano.
-It was released by Manga Entertainment in 2001.
+It was released in English by Manga Entertainment in 2001.

 World

 The world of Amon Saga is a medieval one, filled with bizarre creatures, such as the giant turtle that holds the Valhiss fortress, home of the Emperor, on its back.
 The world is populated by both human and humanoid creatures.
-The story is set in a time where the Valhiss Empire is trying to take over the world through a map.
+The story is set in a time when the Valhiss Empire is trying to take over the world through a map.
 Amon is a warrior seeking vengeance for his late mother, who was killed by the Emperor Valhiss.
 He enlists in the Emperor's military forces to gain entry to the fortress.
 On a mission he meets one of the Emperors' captives, Princess Lichia, who aids him.